-A pilot project is currently underway to allow dogs in the métro under certain conditions.
-Dogs will not be allowed on buses or paratransit vehicles.
+A pilot project is underway to allow dogs in the métro under certain conditions.
+They are not allowed on buses or paratransit vehicles.

 Riding the métro with your dog

-- Pet dogs may be brought into the métro on leash:
+- Dogs may only be brought into the métro

 - All dogs must wear a muzzle from the time they enter the station until they leave.